rohitbalage/rohitbalage/README.md

 **`The Computerman | App Developer | Video Creator | Software Development`**

 I started my journey back in 2015 as a native Computer Science Student.
 I completed my Bachelor's degree from [Government College of Engineering Amravati][GCOEA] in 2019.
 I have completed my MS in Computer Science from  I [Cleveland State University][CSU] in 2023.
-I have published that content on my YouTube channel "[The Computerman][youtube]".
+I have a youtube channel 'The Computerman' please find my YouTube channel "[The Computerman][youtube]"  regarding Computer Science tutorials.

 #